37305562/vagrant-mesos-cluster/README.md

   * ELK (ElasticSearch + LogStash + Kibana)

-Also there is a little SpringBoot based distributed service ("fibonacci-service") which can be Dockerized and deployed into the cluster to illustrates its work and produce some logs.
+Also there is a little SpringBoot based distributed service ("fibonacci-service") which can be Dockerized and deployed into the cluster to illustrate its work and produce some logs.

 ### Dependencies